qrrakakh/mimicc/README.md

 ```

 ## Known issues
-* Function type is not considered.
+* External function declarement does not care its type or types of arguments.